Olivier Giroud: 2013–15: Ending the trophy drought

 Giroud scored in the opening game of the Premier League season against Aston Villa, a 3–1 loss for Arsenal.
 His scored the only goal in the North London derby against Tottenham Hotspur on 1 September.
 On 26 October, Giroud scored the second goal in a 2–0 win at Crystal Palace, keeping Arsenal at the top of the Premier League, and almost a month later scored a double against Southampton, following a mistake from the Saints' goalkeeper Artur Boruc, and then he converted a penalty in a 2–0 win.
 Giroud's last goal of 2013, and Arsenal's last of the year, came against Newcastle United.
 His flicked header from Theo Walcott's free kick gave Arsenal a narrow 1–0 win and placed them at the top of the table going into 2014.
 He then scored on his return to the first team against Aston Villa after an ankle injury, a match that ended 2–1 in Arsenal's favour.

 On 8 March 2014, Giroud scored twice against Everton in the FA Cup quarter-final, helping Arsenal to a 4–1 win.
 On 12 April, Giroud scored one of the penalties in the shootout against Wigan Athletic to send Arsenal to the final of the FA Cup at Wembley Stadium.
-On 17 May, Giroud started in the 2014 FA Cup Final as Arsenal beat Hull City 3–2 at Wembley Stadium and assisted Aaron Ramsey's cup-winning goal.
+On 17 May, Giroud started in the 2014 FA Cup final as Arsenal beat Hull City 3–2 at Wembley and assisted Aaron Ramsey's cup-winning goal.

-Giroud started the season by scoring the third goal in Arsenal 3–0 win against Manchester City in the 2014 FA Community Shield, a 25-yard shot which dipped over goalkeeper Willy Caballero, thus winning Giroud's second title for Arsenal.
-Despite only coming on as a half-time substitute, he was named Man of the match.
+Giroud started the season by scoring the third goal in Arsenal's 3–0 win against Manchester City in the 2014 FA Community Shield, a 25-yard shot which dipped over goalkeeper Willy Caballero, thus winning Giroud's second title for Arsenal.
+Despite only coming on as a half-time substitute, he was named man of the match.
 Shortly after scoring the equaliser in a 2–2 draw against Everton on 22 August, he broke his left tibia and was ruled out for four months.